A brand new escorted tour, focusing on relaxing, nature exploring and meeting with local people. The group will stay in

 The tour ends with a visit to the Fisherman Hotel and its seafood cooking school using locally-sourced ingredients.
 Here you´ll learn to prepare a simple fish course you can try at home.

 Return to Isafjordur.
 Tonight you might want to try some of the delicious local seafood at one of the local restaurants.
 Overnight at Hotel Isafjordur or similar.
 If you're lucky, you might even see the Northern Lights, which can often be seen on cold and clear nights.

 Day 3: Isafjordur - Dyrafjordur

 Traditional Eider Farming - Fjord views and white-sand beach - Charming Isafjordur - Northern Lights Hunting

 Breakfast at hotel.
 Today you'll visit Myrar, located on Dyrafjordur Fjord.
 This area is home to one of the larger nesting areas in Iceland for eider ducks.
 Meet with an area farmer and hear about the sustainable coexistence between eider ducks and farmers.
 Learn about local wildlife, such as the arctic fox.
 Visit Myrarkirkja, a beautiful wooden country church.
 Stroll on a white-sand beach where you can take in views of Önundarfjordur, considered by locals to be one of the area´s prettiest fjords.
 Enjoy homemade cakes and coffee in Flateyri, a village with its own special stories to share.

 This afternoon is open for you to enjoy Isafjordur.
 The town has some of Iceland´s oldest buildings, beautifully painted and maintained.
 A stroll through the charming old town area is like walking back to a simpler time in Iceland.
 Visit a museum or art gallery, or simply sit in a cafe and enjoy the relaxed pace of life.

 Tonight depart for a countryside restaurant to enjoy a delicious meal in a cosy, welcoming atmosphere.
 Afterwards, if nature cooperates, you‘ll go out looking for the Northern Lights.
 Don‘t forget your swimsuit and towel: tonight you might have the opportunity to relax in one of the local hot-spring fed swimming pools.
 Overnight in Isafjordur.

 Please note that the Northern Lights are a natural phenomenon and sightings can not be guaranteed

-Day 4: Osvor Museum in Bolungarvik - Oshlid Road - Reykjavik
+Day 4: Osvor Museum in Bolungarvik - Oshlid Road - Flight to Reykjavik